 Accessibility

 The accessibility factor focuses on how easy it is to get to a destination.
-This is determined by flights to and from New York and LA to European cities, average English fluency in a city, along with the ease of process to get into a country.
+This is determined by flights to and from New York and LA to European cities, average English fluency in a city, and the ease of processing to get into a country.
 The Schengen Zone currently allows visitors to stay for a maximum of 90 days at a time.
-Beginning in 2024, the European Travel Information and Authorisation System (ETIAS) will mandate the acquisition of a visa, for a nominal fee, for stays of any duration in all 60 European countries that currently do not require a visa.

 Affordability

 In terms of the affordability factor, this is measured by how easy it would be for an American to budget for their stay in Europe.
 This includes transportation costs, monthly accommodation rates, utility bills, and the typical food expenditure.
-This is compared to the average American salary in the US, which is $4,588 per month and how much would be leftover.
+This is compared to the average American salary in the US, which is around $5,200 per month and how much would be left over.

 Logistics